 The Library provides visitors access to its collections.
 Access services include a professionally staffed reference desk.
 The Library directly loans materials to visitors who are Nevada citizens with a valid Nevada library card.
 The Library provides distance loans of materials from its collections when requested by another library that subscribes to the Interlibrary Loan Code.
 The Library provides in-depth reference and research services to Nevada State government personnel and Nevada citizens.
 The Library obtains materials not in its collections for State employees through direct interlibrary loan.
-It provides technical assistance to local governing bodies, librarians, library boards and State controlled institutions through consulting services on all aspects of library and information services, technology, construction and continuing education.
+It provides through consulting services on all aspects of library and information services, technology, construction and continuing education.